openai/whisper/README.md

 ![Approach](https://raw.githubusercontent.com/openai/whisper/main/approach.png)

-A Transformer sequence-to-sequence model is trained on various speech processing tasks, including multilingual speech recognition, speech translation, spoken language identification, and voice activity detection.
-These tasks are represented together as a sequence of tokens to be predicted by the decoder.
+A Transformer sequence-to-sequence model is trained on various speech processing tasks.
+They include multilingual speech recognition, speech translation, spoken language identification, and voice activity detection.
+These tasks are represented together as a sequence of tokens predicted by the decoder.
 This allows a single model to replace many stages of a traditional speech-processing pipeline.
 The multitask training format uses a set of special tokens that serve as task specifiers or classification targets.

 ## Setup